Canonically consistent quantum master equation for proton-transfer reactions: Results and Discussion

 \subsection{Gaussian wavepacket initialization}

 In addition to initializing in an energy eigenstate, we also analyze the evolution of an initially left-localized wavepacket on the TAA double-well potential.
-The system is initially in $\rho(0) = |\psi\rangle\langle \psi|$ with a normalized Gaussian wavepacket, which is chosen as
+The use of (Gaussian) wavepackets rather than system eigenstates as initial states is motivated by the fact that these describe more naturally reactive scattering processes, or initial conditions after laser pulse excitation~\cite{RamosFischer2024}.
+Further, a wavepacket as initial state has non-vanishing coherences (off-diagonal elements of the reduced density matrix), whose role will be briefly discussed below.